Injured protestor files suit against City and unnamed officer – Press Release

 If anyone has any information about the events on the night of May 31, 2020 in downtown Asheville or the identity of any witnesses, please call us at 828-575-9700 or fill out this form.

-The Law Offices of Elston, Donnahoo & Williams represent victims arising out of personal injuries, workplace injuries, wrongful death, motor vehicle accidents and civil rights.
+Brian Elston Law represent victims arising out of personal injuries, workplace injuries, wrongful death, motor vehicle accidents and civil rights.
 “Our drive is to provide trusted answers, explain client’s rights and achieve the maximum amount of justice under the law,” says Brian Elston.
 To learn more about what our Firm can do for you, just give us a call or a text (Tel.
 828.575.9700).
 If you would like to learn more about our Firm and how we can assist with your case, we encourage you to contact us.
 Let’s talk.

 By BRIAN ELSTON